Mich21050/Brake_Lights/README.md

 1) My brake light goes on when I hit the gas :)

 Solution: Scroll down to the other marked line in the code and replace the "<" with an ">"...
 Upload and you are good to go.

+# To-do
+1) Add an option to turn on/off aditional led lights underneath your board using the 3rd remote channel.
+2) Add horn support :)